hms-dbmi/UpSetR/README.md

 For further details about the original technique see the [UpSet website](http://vcg.github.io/upset/about/).
 You can also check out the [UpSetR shiny app](https://gehlenborglab.shinyapps.io/upsetr/).
 [Here is the source code](https://github.com/hms-dbmi/UpSetR-shiny) for the shiny wrapper.

-A [Python package](https://github.com/ImSoErgodic/py-upset) called [py-upset](https://github.com/ImSoErgodic/py-upset) has to create UpSet plots has been created by GitHub user [ImSoErgodic](https://github.com/ImSoErgodic).
+A [Python package](https://github.com/ImSoErgodic/py-upset) called [py-upset](https://github.com/ImSoErgodic/py-upset) to create UpSet plots has been created by GitHub user [ImSoErgodic](https://github.com/ImSoErgodic).

 ## Citation
 If you use UpSetR in a paper, please cite: